Our concept of healthcare

 We believe that medical treatment is a fundamental human right and must be available to everyone: for medical care to be truly accessible, it has to be completely free of charge; for it to be effective, it has to be of excellent quality.

 Modern, functional, efficient facilities

-We build the hospitals where we work, to ensure the highest possible level of treatment. right from the project stage, our goal is to guarantee an efficient working environment for staff, and a comfortable one for patients.
+We build the hospitals we work in to ensure the highest possible level of treatment.
+Right from the project proposal stage, our goal is to guarantee an efficient working environment for staff, and a comfortable one for patients.

 We use alternative energy sources and ecological waste disposal solutions.
 We limit our maintenance costs and respect the environment, be it in Khartoum or Kabul.

 We also want our hospitals to be beautiful, ‘scandalously beautiful’: because beauty becomes a sign of respect for people deeply impacted by war or illness, and a beautiful place offers the perfect environment for patients to regain their dignity.Gino Strada, Surgeon and Founder of EMERGENCY

 We intervene in crises, but we also look a bit further ahead: we offer theoretical and practical training for local staff, so they can become autonomous and independent.